MIT-CAVE/rc-cli/templates/README.md

 <details>
 <summary>Details</summary>

-There are templates available for Python, a Unix shell, and R. See the [Bootstrap your Project section](../README.md#bootstrap-your-project) of the [RC-CLI readme](../README.md#bootstrap-your-project) for more information.
+There are templates available for Python, a Unix shell, and R. See the [Create your Project section](../README.md#create-your-project) of the [RC-CLI readme](../README.md) for more information.
 This is an example file structure for a Python-based solution.

 When you create a `new-app`, the RC-CLI creates a Docker image.
 In this Python example, the `Dockerfile` installs packages from `requirements.txt` needed for your dockerized Python environment.